Your 7 Week Old Baby

 Your 7 Week Old Baby’s Development & Growth Milestones

 By now you’ve probably noticed that your baby’s movements are getting less jerky and uncontrolled and more deliberate.
 He can hold his head up and look from side to side, and does adorable mini push-ups when he’s on the floor.
 He can also track objects with his eyes and will soon begin reaching for things, although he can’t quite grab them on his own just yet (but don’t worry – you’ll be prying your stuff out of his greedy little mitts soon enough, and the phrase “we can’t have anything nice” will come into play).

-If your baby cries without clear reason, and you’ve established that she’s not colicky, she might have a case of sensory overload – so check the noise level in your house.
-Think about how overwhelming it can feel when the TV is loud and the dog is barking and people are talking (or in the case of kids, yelling) and the microwave is beeping and your phone just keeps getting Facebook notifications and you want to scream “SHUT UUUUUUP!”
+If your baby cries without clear reason, and you’ve established that they’re not colicky, it might be a case of sensory overload – so check the noise level in your house.
+Think about how overwhelming it can feel when the TV is loud and the dog is barking and people are talking (or in the case of kids, yelling) and the microwave is beeping and your phone just keeps getting Instagram notifications and you want to scream “SHUT UUUUUUP!”

 … Yeah.
 Only multiply that times a bazillion, because you’re more accustomed to it than your baby is.
-So if she’s getting upset, turn down the volume and see if that helps.
+So if he’s getting upset, turn down the volume and see if that helps.

 Are you crying too, Mom?
 It’s normal to feel out of whack when your postpartum hormones are in flux.
 (Plus, hello!
 It’s hard having a newborn!)
 You might be upset that your body doesn’t exactly look like you thought it would at this point.
 But if your despair is reaching dangerous depths, postpartum depression is a real possibility and it effects your entire family – so please don’t hesitate to mention it to your doctor!